2dvoid/vim-cheatsheet/README.md

 B         # move to the beginning of the previous word before a white space e         # move to the end of the next word
-E         # move to the end of the word after whitespace
+E         # move to the end of the word after whitespace 0         # move to the start of the line
+$         # move to the end of the line gg        # move to the first line of the document
+G         # move to the last line of the document
+5G        # go to line 5
 ```

 ## Search